 - Qurbaani is waajib upon every baaligh (mature) and sane individual who, during the days of Qurbaani, possesses the wealth amounting to the Nisaab (surplus to his needs and after deducting his liabilities) and is a muqeem (i.e. not a traveller).

-NB: The conditions that render Qurbaani compulsory are the same conditions that render Zakat compulsory except that the passing of an entire year over one’s wealth/Nisaab is not a criterion.
+NB: The conditions that render Qurbaani compulsory are the same conditions that render Sadaqatul Fitr compulsory.
+The passing of an entire year over one’s wealth/Nisaab is not a criterion.

 - The waajib Qurbaani will not be valid if it is carried out on behalf of someone without his consent, but if it is a nafl Qurbaani then it will be valid.